-For example, Mailchimp increases the support level for paying users.
+For example, MailChimp increases the support level for paying users.
 Alongside the other freemium tactics mentioned above, they offer 24/7 email & chat support when users upgrade.

 This strategy prioritizes the time of support, sales engineering, and customer success teams for the high-value customers who need them.

-✅ A Combination of Free Plans
+✅ A Combination of Customer Acquisition Models

 Lastly, you don’t have to combine the four constraints we discussed into a single plan.
 You can run multiple free plans alongside one another—as long as they’re in separate tiers.
 For example, you can run usage-based freemium for the lowest tier and trial for the highest tier.
 Keep iterating to find that perfect combination.

 Increasing Free-to-Paid Conversion